QuirkyCort/stepper_wheels/README.md

 Reset if a 1 is written.

 ### Enable (0x02) (UInt8)
-1 to enable (default), 0 to disable
+1 to enable (default), 0 to disable.
 If disabled, the steppers will be free to rotate.
 If enabled, the steppers will be held in place.